 AncestryDNA and 23andMe are both accurate within the limits of current technology.
 AncestryDNA is a slight favorite due to its higher number of ethnic regions.

 Types of Tests

 “What kinds of tests do they offer and why does it matter?”

 Before comparing the number and efficacy of the tests offered by AncestryDNA and 23andme, there are some technical terms we need to learn:

-There are three main types of DNA testing for genealogy: autosomal, YDNA, and mtDNA.
+There are three types of DNA tests for genealogy: autosomal, YDNA, and mtDNA.

 Without getting into much detail here, here are some very broad explanations of these three distinct tests.

 Autosomal DNA is the test that every company offers – it’s your basic ancestry test (see my guide to DNA test kits).

 It looks at all of your DNA on every ancestral line of your family tree and estimates your ethnicity based on your ancestors from the past few hundred years.

 Anyone can take this test.
 It is best used for ethnicity estimates and family/cousin matching.